imoncoc/shutter-safari-server/README.md

 ## Deployment:

-The backend of Shutter Safari can be deployed on various platforms, including but not limited to:
+The backend of Shutter Safari can be deployed on various platforms:

-- Heroku
-- AWS Elastic Beanstalk
-- DigitalOcean
-- Microsoft Azure
-- Google Cloud Platform
+- Vercel

 Please refer to the documentation of your chosen deployment platform for detailed instructions on how to deploy a Node.js application.